Holistic Nursing Care for Seniors

 Bethany Buchanan RN

 Our residents exercise daily in the morning.
-Our Activities Director leads group exercise class including light weightlifting, cardio, strength and balance training.
-She provides one on one range of motion and strengthening exercises for those requiring individual attention.
+Our staff leads group exercise class including light weightlifting, cardio, strength and balance training.
 Indoor and outdoor walks are also provided for our residents who need additional exercise and fresh air.

 November through March residents receive 15 minutes of Light-box therapy to help boost their mood and increase their vitamin D levels.
 The rest of the year they go outside every day possible for natural sunlight.

-Our residents feel better and engage in life more when they take only those prescription drugs that are absolutely necessary for their health.
+Our residents feel better and are more engaged when they take only those prescription drugs that are absolutely necessary for their health.
 All medications are routinely reviewed by the health care team to determine their necessity.
-Unnecessary drugs are weaned under the physician’s guidance.
+Unnecessary drugs are weaned under the physician team’s guidance.

 Our Activities Director Sherry leads interactive music sessions with the accordion and singing 3-5 times a week.
 We also have musicians perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.

 Are provided periodically to attractions in the area.
-Past outings have included Tonkadale Nursery, General Store, Minnesota Landscape Arboretum and Apple Haus, Hopkins Farmers Market, Dairy Queen, fishing at Lake Riley off pontoon boat, drives down Hopkins Main Street and around Lake Minnetonka.
+Past outings have included the Minnesota Landscape Arboretum and Apple Haus, Dairy Queen, fishing at Lake Riley off a pontoon boat, and lunch at Monka Beans in downtown Hopkins.

 Local clergy visit on a regular basis to provide various spiritual services to our residents who are of different faith backgrounds.
 We welcome and support residents from all spiritual backgrounds.